-To disconnect these devices and permit the pins to be used for other purposes, cut the traces between the pin rows of JP1.
-Use a knife or similar tool to cut or break the traces crossing JP1 in the area between the silk-screened arrows, as indicated in Figure 3.
+To disconnect these devices and permit the pins to be used for other purposes, cut the traces between the pin rows.
+Use an exacto knife or similar tool to cut or break the traces crossing JP1, in the area indicated in Figure 3.